Student Research Poster Competition

 Competition Registration

-Undergraduate students from local universities including: University of Houston, Texas A & M Galveston, Texas Southern University, Lamar University, Sam Houston State, Rice University, HCC, San Jacinto College, Lone Star College who are studying supply chain/logistics, maritime, or transportation are encouraged to participate in the poster competition.
+Undergraduate and postgraduate students from local universities including: University of Houston, Texas A & M Galveston, Texas Southern University, Lamar University, Sam Houston State, Rice University, HCC, San Jacinto College, Lone Star College who are studying supply chain/logistics, maritime, or transportation are encouraged to participate in the poster competition.

 Students must have accurately completed the registration form with all team member names, faculty advisor, industry advisor and university/college.
 Valid email and cell phone numbers of team lead must be on the form.
 All must be spelled correctly on form as there is no ability for Breakbulk Americas Team to edit.

-• Team size is maximum 5 students and minimum 3 students.
+Team size is maximum 6 students and minimum 2 students.

-• Masters and Ph.D. students may not submit posters to this competition.
+Ph.D. students may not submit posters to this competition.

 Submit Poster

-• Students will be sent a unique link for their poster submission following registration.
+Students will be sent a unique link for their poster submission following registration.

-• Students must submit their posters to this link or to [email protected] prior to midnight on Thursday, September 26, 2024.
+Students must submit their posters to this link or to [email protected] prior to midnight on Thursday, September 18, 2025.

-• Posters must be submitted as a PowerPoint or PDF.
+Posters must be submitted as a PowerPoint or PDF.
 Preference is PowerPoint.

-• Students submitting via SharePoint/One Drive/Google Docs will be disqualified if permission to download and edit has not been granted on submission.
+Students submitting via SharePoint/One Drive/Google Docs will be disqualified if permission to download and edit has not been granted on submission.

 Topic Areas